dfloresdev/marvel_connections/README.md

 # :sunglasses: Marvel App :tada:

-In this app you can see a superheros and they collaborators, this app have two services:
+In this app you can see a superheros and they collaborators, this app have two services (the frontend run in [this URL](https://marvel.dflores.dev/)) :

 ### Service A